flow-state-15/alpha_trade/README.md

 View the live site hosted on Heroku:  [alpha-trade.herokuapp.com](https://alpha-trade.herokuapp.com/).

+Please note AlphaTrade is best viewed at 1080p resolution.

 ![Splash_Page](https://raw.githubusercontent.com/flow-state-15/alpha_trade/main/resources/screenshots/splash_page.PNG)

 AlphaTrade was designed be a quick and simple trading app where you can experience the feel of trading without having to worry about Know Your Customer rules imposed upon brokers by the SEC.
 It is a purely simulated environment where where no data other than user information and list data is stored server side.